spiffe/spiffe/standards/SPIFFE_Broker_API.md

 All fields in the `JWTSVID` message are mandatory, with the exception of the `hint` field.
 When the `hint` field is set (i.e. non-empty), SPIFFE Broker API servers MUST ensure its value is unique amongst the set of returned SVIDs in any given `JWTSVIDResponse` message.
 In the event that a SPIFFE Broker API client encounters more than one `JWTSVID` message with the same `hint` value set, then the first message in the list SHOULD be selected.

-If the referenced workload does not exist or is not entitled to receive any JWT-SVIDs, then the server SHOULD respond with the "FailedPrecondition" gRPC status code.
-See [Section 7](#7-workload-reference-error) for details.
+If the referenced workload does not exist or is not entitled to receive any JWT-SVIDs, then the server MUST respond with an appropriate gRPC status code as specified in [Section 4.8](#48-workload-references-and-svid-entitlements).
 Under such a case, the Broker MAY attempt to reconnect with another call to the `FetchJWTSVID` RPC after a backoff.

 #### 6.2.2 FetchJWTBundles